robabrazado/adventofcode2024/README.md

 I've skipped many puzzles at the time I'm working on 14, but for starters, this one made me (un)refactor a change I made in the Day 12 Refactor, notably that now the Solver _does_ need to know whether it's a test run or not, so I've put that parameter back in.

 That aside, part 1 went relatively well and was fun to work on.
 Part 2 looks like it's going to be a royal pain.

+[Later] What a pain part 2 was.
+That's all I have to say about that.